prototypefund/Digital_Bargeld-docs/impl-merchant.rst

 The following API are made available by the merchant's `backend` to the merchant's `frontend`.

-.. http:post:: /hash-contract

-  Ask the backend to compute the hash of the `contract` given in the POST's body (the full contract should be the value of a JSON field named `contract`).
-This feature allows frontends to verify that names of resources which are going to be sold are actually `in` the paid cotnract.
-Without this feature, a malicious wallet can request resource A and pay for resource B without the frontend being aware of that.

-  **Response**

-  :status 200 OK:
-    hash succesfully computed.
-The returned value is a JSON having one field called `hash` containing the hashed contract

 .. http:post:: /contract

   Ask the backend to add some missing (mostly related to cryptography) information to the contract.